Dawn Lee Garzon Maaks, PhD, CPNP-PC, PMHS, FAANP – President

 Jessica Peck, DNP, RN, MSN, CPNP-PC, CNE, CNL - Director

 Dr. Jessica Peck is an expert pediatric clinician from Houston who has practiced in the general pediatric and newborn population for 15 years.
 She is currently an associate professor of nursing at Texas A&M University in Corpus Christi, Texas She has extensive experience teaching newborn assessment to advanced practice nursing and medical clinicians.
-Dr. Peck is currently the Texas South State Representative for the American Association of Nurse Practitioners and is also the current Chair for the Alliance for Care Coordination of Children in Human Trafficking.
+Dr. Peck is currently the Texas South State Representative for the American Association of Nurse Practitioners and is also the current chair for the Alliance for Children in Trafficking.

 Tresa Zielinski, DNP, RN, APN-NP, CPNP-PC - Director